Projeto-Pindorama/mitzune/README.txt

 experimental (polite word for "crappy") yet and needs some polishing, but hey, it works! :^)

+## Dependencies
+- GNU Bourne-Again Shell;
+- The classical standard Unix utilities --- how far I've tested only Plan 9's give some odd bugs, otherwise, all the others tend to work perfectly;
+- Any tar implementation --- I recommend using star;
+- xz and gzip --- I recommend using pigz instead of gzip, since it's fairly faster.

 # How do I use it?
 There's a print_help function containing information about the basic usage.
 For now, I didn't wrote a manual yet, so you will need to read the code to know